Yam

 Understanding the key chemical compounds helps explain why yam pairs well with certain ingredients.

-Purple pigments in ube and purple yam varieties providing antioxidant properties and earthy-sweet flavor notes
+Purple pigments in ube and colored yam varieties with antioxidant properties; responsible for visual appeal and potential health benefits

 Quick Tips